-On May 22, 2023 the Company's indirect subsidiary, SeD Capital Pte Ltd ("SeD Capital"), entered into a Stock Purchase Agreement, pursuant to which SeD Capital purchased 39.8 shares (19.9%) of the Common Stock of Sentinel Brokers Company Inc. ("Sentinel") for the aggregate purchase price of \$279,719.
+On May 22, 2023 the Company's indirect subsidiary, SeD Capital Pte Ltd ("SeD Capital"), entered into a Stock Purchase Agreement, pursuant to which SeD Capital purchased 39.8 shares (10.4%) of the Common Stock of Sentinel Brokers Company Inc. ("Sentinel") for the aggregate purchase price of \$279,719.
 Sentinel is a broker-dealer operating primarily as a fiduciary intermediary, facilitating institutional trading of municipal and corporate bonds as well as preferred stock, and is registered with the Securities and Exchange Commission, is a member of the Financial Industry Regulatory Authority, Inc. ("FINRA"), and is a member of the Securities Investor Protection Corporation ("SIPC").
-The Company has significant influence over Sentinel as its CEO holds a director position on Sentinel's Board of Directors.
-Additionally, DSS, of which we own 44.4% and have significant influence over, owns 80.1% of Sentinel.
-During the year ended December 31, 2023 the investment loss in Sentinel was \$154,956.
-Investment in Sentinel was \$124,763 at December 31, 2023.
+The Company has significant influence over Sentinel as our CEO holds a director position on Sentinel's Board of Directors.
+Additionally, DSS, of which we own 48.9% and have significant influence over, owns 80.1% of Sentinel.
+During the years ended December 31, 2024 and 2023, the investment loss in Sentinel was \$15,013 and \$154,956, respectively.
+Investment in Sentinel was \$109,750 and \$124,763 at December 31, 2024 and 2023, respectively.